 In the same overview you can see which subdomains have been created.
 The primary domain is there by default, do not delete or change it.
 You can change whatever subdomain you have created by clicking on a subdomain, entering the desired name for the subdomain and saving, or you can delete a subdomain by clicking the bin icon.

 To be able to see and use a website and the email connected to a domain name, the internet browser needs to know where these services are being hosted.
 To this end, the internet uses the DNS (Domain Name System).
 Within this system, a domain name that a human types into the browser is being translated into the associated IP address that computers use to communicate with each other.
 This is very much like looking for a name in the phone book and finding the phone number associated with that name.
 This infographic shows how the DNS works.

 Greenhost automatically configures the DNS settings when you register a new domain name.
 When the domain name registration is active, you can immediately start using email accounts and managing a website, without making any changes to the DNS settings.
-Would you like to view or change DNS settings, then log in to the Cosmos Service Centre as webmaster.
+Would you like to view or change DNS settings, then log in to the Service Centre using your administrator credentials.
 Under the 'Hosting' tab select the intended domain name from the drop down in the upper left-hand pane and click 'DNS' in the bottom left-hand menu.

 Caution : when changing DNS settings, make sure that you know what you are doing.
 Changes in the DNS settings could cause the website to be unreachable for a significant period of time.